 “Captain!
-Are you all right, sir?”
-Shouted one of the soldiers.
-His voice was filled only with fear, and absent of any noticeable concern.
+Are you all right, sir?” shouted one of the soldiers.
+His voice was filled only with fear, and absent of any noticeable altruistic concern.
 His experiences with the captain made him understand that injury and defeat were two things the captain hated, especially when they came hand in hand.
-While he hadn’t seen either happen often to his leader, it was because he had such a strong aversion and reaction to such things that the captain’s subordinates ensured he never encountered them.
+While he hadn’t seen either happen often to his leader, it was because he had such a strong aversion and reaction to such things that the captain’s subordinates did their best to ensure he never encountered them.

 The captain did not respond.
 He stood up and walked over to the control panel, and with a few quick strokes, the plasma shield was down and the airlocks disengaged.
-While the captain’s arm was definitely in pain, he knew that he could waste no time in his attempt to fix the huge headache this girl had created.
-Plus, plasma weaponry had the wonderful benefit of cauterizing the wounds they created, which meant there was really nothing more that had to be done for him to heal, other than wait.
+While the captain’s arm was undeniably in pain, he knew that he could waste no time in his attempt to fix the huge headache this girl had created for him.
+Plus, plasma weaponry had the wonderful benefit of cauterizing the wounds they created, which meant there was really nothing more that had to be done for him to heal other than wait.
+But beyond his detestation of injury and defeat, the captain also despised waiting.
 He did not have the time or the desire to wait.
+Victory favored aggression, and only the weak and fearful treated time as a shield rather than a bludgeon.
+Time may protect one momentarily, but its walls always crumbled eventually and ended in death.
+But when time was used as a weapon, though it may also lead to death, it had the chance – nay, the probability – of leading to glory.
+The girl he had just killed knew the value of time and aggression, as it was these very things which led to her momentary success.
+Now to combat the girl’s victory over this battle, the Captain knew he had to employ the same aggression to win the next battle, and therefore, the war.

 “We need to find out what that girl was doing in here,” the captain said.
 “Now!
-This sort of security breach doesn’t happen anywhere, and it certainly doesn’t happen here.
+This sort of security breach doesn’t happen anywhere, and it certainly doesn’t happen here!
 I want to know what’s going on!”

-“Sir, it looks like the last thing she did was send out a data stream to several locations across the galaxy,” replied a soldier.
+“Sir,” one of the soldiers immediately spoke, “it looks like the last thing she did was send out a data stream to several locations across the galaxy.”

 “What kind of data stream?” the Captain inquired.

-“Not the good kind, sir,” said the soldier somberly.
+“A very dense data stream, sir,” said the soldier somberly.

+“How dense?” asked the Captain.

+“Very dense, sir.”

 “Damn it!
+That’s why it was taking her so long in here.
 Where were these streams sent, private?” bellowed the captain.

-“It looks like…” the soldier paused as his eyes sifted through the clutter of data.
+“It looks like…” the soldier paused as he quickly sifted through the clutter of data.
 His eyes landed on the relevant information and the soldier continued.
 “Five different places sir.
-One was sent to Alpha Xerox, one to Farklane, one to Xerxes, and one to Pleiades 7, and…”
+One was sent to Alpha Xerox, one to Farklane, one to Xerxes, one to Pleiades 7, and…”

 There was a significant pause.
 The soldier did not know how to appropriately break the news to his captain, and he was stuck in indecision.
 Was there any way to soften the blow?
-His hesitation was too long, and the Captain knew his pause was no longer due to parsing data. “’And’ what, private?” asked the Captain impatiently.
+His hesitation was too long and the Captain knew his pause was no longer due to parsing data. “’And’ what, private?” asked the Captain impatiently.

 The soldier responded in a hushed tone, “And Earth, sir.”

+Everything went silent.
+None of the soldiers dared to look at the Captain, though they all kept him in their periphery in order to gage his reaction.
+They all knew that this was the worst news he could have received in this moment.